Keel Square: Design

 In 2025, a new pedestrian and bicycle bridge called the Keel Crossing was constructed to link Keel Square to the Sheepfolds neighborhood and the Stadium of Light.

 The square hosts a unique public art feature to embed the industrial past, known as “The Keel Line”.
 The start of the line is marked by the sculpture “Propellers of the City” designed by Stephen Broadbent, containing names of those who worked in the Wear shipyards.
-“The Keel Line” structure represents the length of the “Naess Crusader” the largest ship ever launched on the Wear.
+“The Keel Line” structure represents the length of the Naess Crusade, the largest ship ever launched on the Wear.
 It is further aligned by a strip of paving listing over 8,100 ships launched on the Wear and incorporate a series of illustrations recording the history of Sunderland by renowned graphic artist Bryan Talbot.

+The Naess Crusader, the largest ship build on the Wear and the basis for the length of the Keel Line.

 Controversy and criticism

 The new square has attracted considerable controversy and criticism, largely relating to the costs of the project.
 Conservative opposition councillors in Sunderland criticised the excess amount of money spent upon the project.
 Additionally, the council were further criticised over the project for spending £180,000 on imported trees from the Netherlands to place in the corresponding boulevard.